BoBch27/valtra-go/README.md

 ## Usage

-Here's a complete example showing how to validate a struct using Valtra:
+Here's a complete example showing how to validate and transform a struct using Valtra:

 ```go
 package main